 At Boonton High School, we believe it is critically important for every student to have a solid post-secondary plan upon graduation.
 Students have five options available to them after high school: four-year college, community college, career/technical training school, military service, or employment.
-All too often, students fail to plan for life beyond high school and they find themselves making a last minute decision about the future, instead of a well-informed choice.
-The information contained in this guide will help students (and will help parents/ guardians support their students), as they begin to formulate their four-year and post-secondary plans.
+All too often, students fail to plan for life beyond high school and they find themselves making a last-minute decision about the future, instead of a well-informed choice.
+The information contained in this guide will help parents and guardians support students as they begin to formulate their four-year and post-secondary plans.